Linzh7/Note-Distributed-Data-Infrastructures/Ray.md

 focus on the main motivations and system design aspects of Ray

-If we compare the exist framework with Ray, we can find that those frameworks
+If we compare the exist framework with Ray, we can find that the feature of those frameworks cannot satisfy the requirements of RL. [[MapReduce]], [[Spark]] and [[Dryad]] only support coarse-grained operation, while RL need fine-grained data to simulate different environment.
+TensorFlow and its platform, [[TensorFlow Extended]] does support distributed systems, however, it does not support simulation and serving, which play important roles in RL system.